Nidubrolu

-Ponnuru is a neighbourhood in Guntur district of the Indian state of Andhra Pradesh.
+Nidubrolu is a neighbourhood in Guntur district of the Indian state of Andhra Pradesh.
 Ponnur municipality of Tenali revenue division.

 Government and politics

-Ponnur Municipality is the governmental body.
+Ponnur Municipality is a governmental body.

 Transport

 Nidubrolu railway station is classified as a D–category station in the Vijayawada railway division of South Central Railway zone.
 There are frequent public bus services available from Tenali and Guntur, as all passenger train services from Tenali were extended to Guntur.